-Each bid or estimate shall contain and state the name and place of residence of each of the persons making the same, the names of all persons interested with him or them therein, and if no other person be so interested it shall distinctly state that fact; that it is made without collusion or fraud, and that no member of the Common Council, head of a department, chief of a bureau, deputy thereof or clerk therein, or other officer of the Corporation is directly or indirectly interested therein, or in the supplies or work to which it relates, or in any portion of the profits thereof.
-The bid or estimate state therein are in all respects true.
-Where more than one person is interested it is before the award is made and prior to the signing of the contract.
+Each bid or estimate shall contain and state the name and place of residence of each of the persons making the same, the names of all persons interested with him or them therein, and if no other person be so interested it shall distinctly state that fact; that it is made without any connection with any other person making an estimate for the same purpose, and is in all respects fair and same, the names of all persons interested with him or them therein, and if no other person be so interested it shall distinctly state that fact; that it is made without any connection with any other person making an estimate for the same purpose, and is in all respects fair and without collusion or fraud, and that no member of the Common Council, head of a department, chief of a bureau, deputy thereof or clerk therein, or other officer of the Corporation, is directly or indirectly interested therein, or in the supplies or work to which it relates, or in any portion of the profits thereof.
+The bid or estimate must be verified by the oath, in writing, of the party or parties making the estimate, that the several matters stated therein are in all respects true.
+Where more than one person is interested it is requisite that the verification be made and subscribed by all the parties interested.

-No estimate will be considered unless accompanied by either a certified check upon one of the banks of the City of New York, drawn to the order of the Comptroller, or money to the amount of Six Hundred (600) Dollars.
-Such check or money must not be inclosed in the sealed envelope containing the estimate, but must be handed to the officer or clerk of the Department who has charge of the estimate-box, and no estimate can be deposited in said box until such check or money has been examined by said officer or clerk and found to be correct.
+Each bid or estimate shall be accompanied by the consent, in variting, of two householders or freeholders of the City of New York, with their respective places of the City of New York, with their respective places or business or residence, to the effect that if the contract be awarded to the person making the estimate, they will, on its being so awarded, become bound as sureties for its faithful performance in the sum of Twelve Thousand (12.000) Dollars, and that if he shall omit or refuse to execute the same they will pay to the Corporation any difference between the sum to which he would be entitled on its completion and that which he would be entitled on its completion and that which he would be entitled on its completion and that which he would be entitled on its completion and that which he would be entitled on its completion and that which he would be entitled on its completion and that which he would be entitled on its completion and that which he would be entitled on its completion and that which he would be entitled on its completion and that which he work by which the bids are tested.
+The consent above mentioned sha or money has been examined by said officer or clerk and found to be correct.
 All such deposits, except that of the successful bidder, will be returned to the persons making the same within three days after the contract is awarded.
-If the successful bidder shall refuse or neglect, within five days after notice that the contract has been awarded to him, to execute the same, the amount of the deposit made by him shall be torleited to and retained by the City of New York as liquidated damages for such neglect or retusal; but it he shall execute the contract within the time aforesaid the amount of his deposit will be returned to him.
+If the successful bidder shall refuse or neglect, within five days after notice that the contract has been awarded to him, to execute the same, the amount of the deposit made by him shall be torteited to and retained by the City of New York as liquidated damages for such neglect or refusal; but if he shall execute the contract within the time aforesaid the amount of his deposit will be returned to him.